SherineAwad/mouse_scATAC_DigitTip/README.md

 | **SINAA8** | 79,172 | 62,086 | 78.42% |
 | **SINAH5** | 83,834 | 49,410 | 58.94% |

+- 🚨🚨 Barcodes with TSSe ≥ 1.5 are retained provided they also demonstrate sufficient sequencing depth (≥1,000 fragments) and acceptable library complexity (frac_dup ≤ 0.5).
+This permissive baseline filtering strategy avoids prematurely excluding potentially informative lower-signal or quiescent cell populations.
+Low-quality cells are therefore identified based on the combination of QC metrics rather than a single metric in isolation, with cells failing any of the predefined criteria removed before downstream analysis.

 > ##### Note
 >